How many qualified first aiders do you need?

-Plans to implement new regulations regarding first aid qualifications for all early years staff were confirmed by the DfE in July 2016, and have led to some confusion amongst childcare workers and some misinformation from training companies.
-The new regulations came into force on 1 September 2016 and affect out of school clubs as follows:
+New regulations regarding first aid qualifications for all early years staff came into force on 1 September 2016 and affect out of school clubs as follows:

 - The new regulations requiring paediatric first aid (PFA) qualifications for all staff only apply to settings that need to meet the Early Years staffing ratios for qualified staff.
-Because most out of school clubs do not need to employ any qualified staff, the new requirement for all newly qualified staff to have a PFA certificate will not apply to them.
-However if your club takes children younger than reception age, then the standard Early Years requirements for qualified staff do apply and therefore so will the new requirement for staff to have PFA certificates.
+Because most out of school clubs do not need to employ any qualified staff, the new requirement for all newly qualified staff to have a PFA certificate does not affect them.
+However if your club takes children younger than reception age, then the standard Early Years requirements for qualified staff do apply, and therefore so does the new requirement for staff to have PFA certificates.

-- The new requirement for universal first aid training will only apply to newly qualified staff who have just completed their EYE (Early Years Educator) training (ie from the summer of 2016 onwards), so it will not affect any staff who have completed their Level 3/Level 2 qualifications prior to this date.
+- The new requirement for universal first aid training only applies to newly qualified staff who have recently completed their EYE (Early Years Educator) training (ie from 30 June 2016 onwards), so it does not apply to any staff who completed their Level 3/Level 2 qualifications prior to this date.

 - Settings will still be able to employ newly qualified staff without first aid qualifications, but they won't be able to count them in their Early Years staffing ratios unless the staff members obtain a PFA certificate within three months of starting work.

-- Both the full (12-hour) PFA certificate and the emergency PFA certificate will be acceptable for newly qualified staff for the purposes of being counted within the Early Years staffing ratios.
+- Both the full (12-hour) PFA certificate and the emergency PFA certificate are acceptable for newly qualified staff for the purposes of being counted within the Early Years staffing ratios.
 The course criteria for suitable PFA training are set out in Annex A of the Statutory Framework for the Early Years Foundation Stage.

-- who have very recently gained an early years qualification AND
+- whogained an early years qualification on or after 30 June 2016, AND

 - whom you need to count in qualified staffing ratios BECAUSE